rhel-labs/learn-katacoda/selinux-containers/step3.md

 In terminal 1, inspect the running container using Udica `podman inspect $CONTAINERID | udica my_container`{{execute T1}}

+Udica detects which Linux capabilities are required by the container and creates a SELinux rule.
+The network ports are a similar situation, Udica uses SELinux userspace libraries to get the correct SELinux label of a port that is used by the inspected container.

 Udica will inspect the running container, and will create an SELinux policy for that container.
 In this case the name of the SELinux security policy is 'my_container'